agraebe/RideStats9000/README.md

 - Express 4.x
 - Mocha 2.x.x

 > Note: You have to create an app in the [Uber Developers Dahsboard](https://developer.uber.com/dashboard) first.
-Grant the new app with all access rights and set the callbakc URL to ``http://localhost:3000/api/auth/callback``
+Grant the new app with all access rights and set the callback URL to ``http://localhost:3000/api/auth/callback``

 ### Installing Dependencies